dabeaz/ply/README.md

 Requirements
 ============
-PLY requires the use of Python 2.6 or greater.
+PLY requires the use of Python 3.6 or greater.
 However, you should use the latest Python release if possible.
 It should work on just about any platform.
-PLY has been tested with both CPython and Jython.
-It also seems to work with IronPython.

 Resources
 =========